angular/angular/aio/content/guide/ngmodule-faq.md

 ## What kinds of modules should I have and how should I use them?

-Every app is different.
+Every application is different.
 Developers have various levels of experience and comfort with the available choices.
 Some suggestions and guidelines appear to have wide appeal.

 ### `SharedModule`